campomanesreyc/phishing-site-detector-api/README.md

 - Accepts a URL and threshold in JSON format.
 - Uses machine learning model to predict if the given URL is legitimate or phishing site.
 - Returns URL, the prediction, and the threshold used.

+## Technologies Used

+This API is built using the following tools and technologies:

+- **Python**
+- **Google Colab**: Platform used for developing and training the machine learning model.
+- **FastAPI**: Web framework for building APIs with Python.
+- **Postman**: Tool used for testing and documenting the API endpoints.

 ## Machine Learning Model